lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

   - In magnetic induction, the rate of decay of received signal strength (RSS) is the inverse cube factor.(MI can not achieve long range, high data rates signaling)
   - Underwater communications can not utilize electromagnetic (EM) waves because of higher degradation of signals and water absorption (acoustic approach--infeasible in IOUT beacause of vibration limitations )
+- Underground to UAV communications
   - Function
-  - Underground to UAV communications
     - sensing and communications of the filed conditions
     - agricultural surveillance using imaging
       - a detailed soil moisture map of the field
       - monitore crop growth
       - seed planting and pesticide applications
     - decision support
   - Challenges
     - communications payloads and antennas
     - limited flight times
     - low communication range
     - specific operator skills and licenses required
 - Low power wide area networks (LPWAN)
+  - benefit
+    - energy conservation
+    - attain long-range connectivity
+    - LPWAN is suitable for IOUT communications
+      - high data rate operations are not required
+      - low latency of data transfer can be accepted
 - Wireless PAN/LAN
 - Cellular technology in IOUT
 - Energy consumption in IOUT